-Lesson Title: Consonant Sounds Review Theme: Listening and Speaking Lesson Number: L4-L012 Class: SSS 4 Time: 40 minutes Learning Outcome By the end of the lesson, pupils will be able to: 1.
-Identify and pronounce the 24 consonant sounds of the English language.
-2. Identify and demonstrate understanding of consonant sounds in initial, medial and end position in words. iple-choice activity on e end of lesson).
+Lesson Title: Consonant Sounds Theme: Listening and Speaking

+Review

+Lesson Number: L4-L012 Class: SSS 4 Time: 40 minutes

+Learning Outcome Preparation

+By the end of the lesson, pupils tiple-choice activity on

+will be able to: the board (see e end of lesson).

+1. Identify and pronounce the 24

+consonant sounds of the English

+language.

+2. Identify and demonstrate

+understanding of consonant sounds

+in initial, medial and end position in

+words.

 - 1. Read the following rhyme aloud to the class: - She sells fresh seashells by the seashore. - 2.
 Write the rhyme on the board and have pupils read it aloud. - 3.
 Discuss the following as a class: - What are the repeated consonant sounds in the rhyme?
 (Answer: s, sh) - In what position is the /s/ sound?
 Give examples.
-(Answer: initial position sells, seashells, seashere; end position sells, seashells) - In what position is the /sh/ sound?
+(Answer: initial position sells, seashells, seashore; end position sells, seashells) - In what position is the /sh/ sound?
 Give examples.
-(Answer: initial position she; medial position - seashells, seashore; end position - fresh) - 4.
+(Answer: initial position she; medial position seashells, seashore; end position fresh) - 4.
 Tell pupils that in this lesson you will revise consonant sounds.